mazurov/command-launcher-registry/docs/spec.md

 - **SC-O005**: Error messages clearly indicate whether failures are due to authentication, network, or storage issues.
 - **SC-O006**: Storage backend code is structured to allow adding S3 support with minimal duplication.

+### S3 Storage Success Criteria

+- **SC-S3-001**: Operators can start the server with S3 storage using `--storage-uri s3://<endpoint>/<bucket>/<path>` and `--storage-token ACCESS_KEY:SECRET_KEY`.
+- **SC-S3-002**: All CRUD operations (registry, package, version) work identically with S3 storage as with file storage from the client's perspective.
+- **SC-S3-003**: Server can be restarted and all previously stored data is available from S3.
+- **SC-S3-004**: Upload operations complete within 60 seconds for registry data up to 10MB under normal network conditions.
+- **SC-S3-005**: Error messages clearly indicate whether failures are due to authentication, network, or storage issues.
+- **SC-S3-006**: Server works with AWS S3, MinIO, DigitalOcean Spaces, and other S3-compatible providers without code changes.
+- **SC-S3-007**: Operators can use `s3+http://` scheme for non-TLS connections to local MinIO instances.

 ---

 ## Assumptions